serhatarslan-hub/cs244-ICW_testing/README.md

 <center> *Serhat Arslan (sarslan@stanford.edu), Catalin Voss (catalin@cs.stanford.edu)* </center>

 In this repository, we attempt to reproduce measurements of the initial congestion window (ICW) size used by popular web servers.
-We aim to replicate the size measurements presented in the 2001 paper "On Inferring TCP Behavior" by Jitendra Padhye and Sally Floyd on the modern internet.
+We aim to replicate the size measurements presented in the 2001 paper "On Inferring TCP Behavior" by Jitendra Padhye and Sally Floyd on the modern Internet.

 ## Installation and Reproduction Steps